darkfireXXI/Prime-Stuff/README.md

 ## Usage
 Note that there are three primary usages of Factorization.py (which in hindsight is not aptly named).
 Between lines 144 and 153 different functions can be hashed/unhashed which allow the user to
-1. Find the prime factors of a number or hopefully find that it is prime.
+1. Find the prime factors of a number (and their associated exponents) or hopefully find that it is prime.
 Line 138 can be unhashed to auto generate an X digit number to test taking X as input or the user can input the number manually on line 137.
 2. Find all prime factors of a number
 3. Find and record one each of a 16, 17, 18, 19 digit prime number found at random.
 A starter .txt file is given as well that is meant to be used in conjuction.
 Have fun finding your own!